Travel DestinationsWalt Disney World (FL)

 Share This!

-Book Directly With Disney
+Book With Disney Yourself

 One way to reserve a Disney vacation is to go to disneyworld.disney.go.com, enter in some dates right there on the home page, and start searching.
 When you’ve found what you want, you can either book on the site or call Disney at (407) 939-5277.
 If you’d like to skip the website, you can call Disney first thing.
+To get a feel for the whole process, see our step-by-step walkthrough.

 Disney makes it easy to get started by putting the hotel search right at the top of the home page.

-What’s not great: if I’m interested in rebooking with any discounts that are released later, it’s on me to keep checking for them.
+This is how I usually make my Disney World plans, but I’m kind of a control freak.
+What’s not great: if I’m interested in any discounts that are released later, it’s on me to keep checking for them.
 And then it’s on me to try to rebook my reservation.
-The good news: if you make a reservation yourself, you can transfer it to a travel agent within 30 days of booking.
-So even if I want to be my control freak-y self, I can still get most of the benefits of using a TA.

 Use A Travel Agent